Efficient Graph Laplacian Estimation by Proximal Newton: EXPERIMENTAL RESULTS

 All the abovementioned methods are gradient-based methods that do not consider Hessian information.
 On the other hand, the experience with the closely related GMRF estimation problem suggests that proximal Newton approaches would result in superior computational efficiency compared to those methods.

-\section{Experimental Results}
+\section{EXPERIMENTAL RESULTS}

 In this section, we present experimental results for the evaluation of the proposed method.
 We define the experimental setup in Subsection \ref{experimental setup_subsection}.
 Then, we present the results in terms of graph learning performance and computational efficiency in Subsections \ref{ResultsGL_subsection} and \ref{ResultsCC_subsection}, respectively.
-Our MATLAB code for replicating these experiments will be made publicly available on GitHub upon the acceptance of this paper for publication.
+Our MATLAB code is publicly available on GitHub at \url{https://github.com/BGUCompSci/GraphLaplacianEstimationProxNewton}.